devefe1/devefe1.github.io/cinema_app/README.md

 The target users are people who want to know about movies and also engage with the community.
 This app enables you to order a movie from home and watch it in the comfort of your home during this pandemic ensuring a safe amd sound enviroment.

 ###Technologies used
-Used React, Spring, Java , Axios, Link from React-Dom
+Used React, Spring, Java , Axios, Link from React-Dom and used SASS for my css.